thinkst/canarytools-docs/docs/bird-management/registrations.md

 ::::: slot description

 Assign a pending Bird to a specific Flock's pending queue.
-If the destination Flock has available space, the Bird may be commissioned immediately.
+If the destination Flock has available space, the Bird will be commissioned immediately.

 :::::